Yash-verma18/Machine-Learning/README.md

 The ultimate goal is to make this repo full of awesome Machine Learning resources like blog articles, research papers, etc for easy reference.

 ## Topic wise notes
-The following notes stem from the course tittled ['Machine Learning'](https://www.coursera.org/learn/machine-learning) organized by Prof. Andrew Ng, Stanford at Coursera.
+The following notes stem from the course ['Machine Learning'](https://www.coursera.org/learn/machine-learning) organized by Prof. Andrew Ng, Stanford at Coursera.
 The notes can act as a good refersher of common topics in Machine Learning, apart from being a helpful aid in the course.

 | S no. | Topic |
 | ------------- | ------------- |